 Steve's corporate life began as a consultant in the Human Capital and Executive Compensation Solution practice at professional services firm Arthur Andersen, followed by a similar role at Grant Thornton, later becoming a manager at Nestlé Purina, and most recently held a variety of roles in the global Pharmaceutical sector culminating in an Executive Director role in HR working globally leading many diverse areas from employee engagement, values and strategy to HR information system implementation.

-On 4 June 2020 he was published as a co-author of the Amazon best selling book “Unlocked; From Surviving to Thriving” curated by Sadie Restorick about how to emerge from difficult times.
+On 4 June 2020 he was published as a co-author of the Amazon best selling (for a time, but for some unexplained reason now de-listed) book ”Unlocked: From Surviving to Thriving" curated by Sadie Restorick about how to emerge from difficult times.

 At the close of 2021 he created Mental Health Adventures; an organisation focused on viewing mental health as a positive adventure, something to explore and be curious about.
 With highs and lows, and lessons to learn.
 As a journey of exploration.
 Using his background as an outdoor educator, as a coach and therapeutic counsellor, as a trainer, curious about all psychological, therapeutic, scientific, and anthropological facets and perspectives around mental health, and his own curiosity about his own adventure to healing.
 When the world reopens so will Mental Health Adventures and we can adventure outside together and learn what needs to be learnt as a community with mutual support and without judgement.